xXNinjaKingXx/ClassiCube-Extra-Commands-Plugins/README.md

-# **Welcome to ClassiCube-Commands README.md**
+# **Welcome to ClassiCube-Extra-Commands-Plugins README.md**

 ____________________________________________________________________
-To Use CmdPingStaff.cs Please add this Plugin to Your Server https://github.com/SpicyCombo/MCGalaxy-Things/blob/main/DiscordChat.cs
+**1.)** To Use CmdPingStaff.cs Please add this Plugin to Your Server https://github.com/SpicyCombo/MCGalaxy-Things/blob/main/DiscordChat.cs
-Will update as soon as i learn more about Coding Thank you!
+# **Will update as soon as i learn more about Coding Thank you!**